Prescribing Medication for Opioid Use Disorder

 Conflict of Interest Statements:

-The following planners have no relevant financial relationships to disclose: Jerri Davis, Laurie Isenberg
+The following planners have no financial relationships with ineligible companies to disclose: Jerri Davis, Laurie Isenberg

-The AAFP has reviewed Call to Action: The Time for Treating Substance Use Disorder Is Now, and deemed it acceptable for 2.75 AAFP Prescribed credits.
-Term of approval is from 02/22/2023 to 02/22/2024.
+The AAFP has reviewed Call to Action: The Time for Treating Substance Use Disorder Is Now, and deemed it acceptable for AAFP credit.
+Term of approval is from 02/22/2024 to 02/22/2025.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-This session, Prescribing Medication for Opioid Use Disorder, is approved for 1.00 AAFP Prescribed credit.
+- The session Prescribing Medication for Opioid Use Disorder is approved for 1.00 Enduring Materials, Self-Study AAFP Prescribed credit.

 - 1.00 AAFP Prescribed